Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Approach

-A global readout function (i.e., mean or max pooling) summarizes the latent node-wise features ($\mathcal{H}$) and computes a global graph embedding for the input graph by non-linearly transforming the pooled feature.
+Building on geometric message-passing methods for point clouds \citep{wang2019dynamic,qi2017pointnet++} and polygons \citep{liu2021triangleconv}, we define a specific message-passing function $msg(\cdot)$ for PolyMP as: , where $\alpha$ and $\beta$ are learnable parameters that adjust the local neighborhoods to a normal distribution, and $std_{\mathcal{N}_{x_i}}$ computes the standard deviation of the local neighborhoods $\mathcal{N}{x_i}$ with a small $\epsilon$ to ensure numerical stability.
+This operation facilitates stable geometric feature learning of graph neighborhoods across diverse geometric structures \citep{marethinking}, accommodating the varying properties of polygons (Fig.\ref{fig:glyph_trans}).
+After the message-passing encoder layers, a global pooling layer aggregates the node features to generate a whole-graph embedding, which is then used for downstream polygon shape classification.

-Hence, we propose a \textbf{M}esspage-\textbf{p}assing neural network for \textbf{Poly}gon geometries, PolyMP, as shown in Fig. \ref{fig:mpn}.
-The PolyMP considers the point coordinates of polygons as input node features and the exterior connectivity of polygons as input edges.
-The message-passing layers of PolyMP then compute the \enquote{message} for each node according to the graph adjacency.
-Following existing works on point clouds \citep{wang2019dynamic,qi2017pointnet++} and polygons \citet{liu2021triangleconv}, we compute the message of relative positions of two connected nodes: $msg(x_i, x_j) = |x_j - x_i|$, which enable aggregating the local geometric features of polygons for updating node features.
-After message-passing layers, a global pooling layer is applied over the polygons with aggregated node features to generate a whole graph embedding, which is then used for the downstream shape classification of polygons.
+Following Eq. \ref{eq:message-passing}-\ref{eq:message-function}, we introduce a simple \textbf{M}essage-\textbf{p}assing neural network for \textbf{Poly}gon geometries, named PolyMP, as shown in Fig. \ref{fig:mpn}.
+PolyMP processes polygon point coordinates as input node features and the connectivity of polygon edges as input edges.
+The message-passing encoders of PolyMP compute the \enquote{message} for each node based on the graph adjacency and update the node features in each layer.